-Modern deployment methods embrace both traditional on-prem and cloud services to deliver a simple, streamlined, cost effective deployment experience.
+Modern deployment methods embrace both traditional on-premises and cloud services to deliver a simple, streamlined, and cost effective deployment experience.

 Windows Autopilot is a new suite of capabilities designed to simplify and modernize the deployment and management of new Windows 10 PCs.
-Windows Autopilot enables IT professionals to customize the Out of Box Experience (OOBE) for Windows 10 PCs and provide end users with a fully configured new Windows 10 device after just a few clicks.
+Windows Autopilot enables IT professionals to customize the Out of Box Experience (OOBE) for Windows 10 PCs and provide end users with a fully configured new Windows 10 device.
 There are no images to deploy, no drivers to inject, and no infrastructure to manage.
 Users can go through the deployment process independently, without the need consult their IT administrator.

 For more information about Windows Autopilot, see Overview of Windows Autopilot and Modernizing Windows deployment with Windows Autopilot.

-For existing computers running Windows 7, Windows 8, or Windows 8.1, the recommended path for organizations deploying Windows 10 leverages the Windows installation program (Setup.exe) to perform an in-place upgrade, which automatically preserves all data, settings, applications, and drivers from the existing operating system version.
-This requires the least IT effort, because there is no need for any complex deployment infrastructure.
+For existing computers running Windows 7, Windows 8, or Windows 8.1, the recommended path for organizations deploying Windows 10 uses the Windows installation program (Setup.exe) is to perform an in-place upgrade.
+An in-place upgrade:

 Although consumer PCs will be upgraded using Windows Update, organizations want more control over the process.
-This is accomplished by leveraging tools like Microsoft Endpoint Manager or the Microsoft Deployment Toolkit to completely automate the upgrade process through simple task sequences.
+Control is accomplished by using tools like Microsoft Configuration Manager or the Microsoft Deployment Toolkit to completely automate the upgrade process through simple task sequences.

-The in-place upgrade process is designed to be extremely reliable, with the ability to automatically roll back to the previous operating system if any issues are encountered during the deployment process, without any IT staff involvement.
-Rolling back manually can also be done by leveraging the automatically-created recovery information (stored in the Windows.old folder), in case any issues are encountered after the upgrade is finished.
-The upgrade process is also typically faster than traditional deployments, because applications do not need to be reinstalled as part of the process.
+The in-place upgrade process is designed to be reliable, with the ability to automatically roll back to the previous operating system if any issues are encountered during the deployment process, without any IT staff involvement.
+Rolling back manually can also be done by using the automatically created recovery information (stored in the Windows.old folder), in case any issues are encountered after the upgrade is finished.
+The upgrade process is also typically faster than traditional deployments, because applications don't need to be reinstalled as part of the process.

-Because existing applications are preserved through the process, the upgrade process uses the standard Windows installation media image (Install.wim); custom images are not needed and cannot be used because the upgrade process is unable to deal with conflicts between apps in the old and new operating system.
+Existing applications are preserved through the process.
+So, the upgrade process uses the standard Windows installation media image (Install.wim).
+Custom images aren't needed and can't be used because the upgrade process is unable to deal with conflicts between apps in the old and new operating system.
 (For example, Contoso Timecard 1.0 in Windows 7 and Contoso Timecard 3.0 in the Windows 10 image.)

-Scenarios that support in-place upgrade with some additional procedures include changing from BIOS to UEFI boot mode and upgrade of devices that use non-Microsoft disk encryption software.
+Scenarios that support in-place upgrade with some other procedures include changing from BIOS to UEFI boot mode and upgrade of devices that use non-Microsoft disk encryption software.

 Non-Microsoft disk encryption software: While devices encrypted with BitLocker can easily be upgraded, more work is necessary for non-Microsoft disk encryption tools.
 Some ISVs will provide instructions on how to integrate their software into the in-place upgrade process.
 Check with your ISV to see if they have instructions.
 The following articles provide details on how to provision encryption drivers for use during Windows Setup via the ReflectDrivers setting:

-There are some situations where you cannot use in-place upgrade; in these situations, you can use traditional deployment (wipe-and-load) instead.
+There are some situations where you can't use in-place upgrade; in these situations, you can use traditional deployment (wipe-and-load) instead.
 Examples of these situations include:

 Windows To Go and Boot from VHD installations.
 The upgrade process is unable to upgrade these installations.
 Instead, new installations would need to be performed.

 Updating existing images.
-While it might be tempting to try to upgrade existing Windows 7, Windows 8, or Windows 8.1 images to Windows 10 by installing the old image, upgrading it, and then recapturing the new Windows 10 image, this is not supported – preparing an upgraded OS for imaging (using Sysprep.exe) is not supported and will not work when it detects the upgraded OS.
+It can be tempting to try to upgrade existing Windows 7, Windows 8, or Windows 8.1 images to Windows 10 by installing the old image, upgrading it, and then recapturing the new Windows 10 image.
+But, it's not supported.
+Preparing an upgraded OS via

 Dual-boot and multi-boot systems.
-The upgrade process is designed for devices running a single OS; if using dual-boot or multi-boot systems with multiple operating systems (not leveraging virtual machines for the second and subsequent operating systems), additional care should be taken.
+The upgrade process is designed for devices running a single OS.
+If you use dual-boot or multi-boot systems with multiple operating systems (not using virtual machines for the second and subsequent operating systems), then extra care should be taken.

-For new PCs, organizations have historically replaced the version of Windows included on the device with their own custom Windows image, because this was often faster and easier than leveraging the preinstalled version.
-But this is an added expense due to the time and effort required.
-With the new dynamic provisioning capabilities and tools provided with Windows 10, it is now possible to avoid this.
+For new PCs, organizations have historically replaced the version of Windows included on the device with their own custom Windows image.
+A custom image was used because a custom image was often faster and easier than using the preinstalled version.
+However, reimaging with a custom image is an added expense due to the time and effort required.
+With the new dynamic provisioning capabilities and tools provided with Windows 10, it's now possible to avoid using custom images.

 The goal of dynamic provisioning is to take a new PC out of the box, turn it on, and transform it into a productive organization device, with minimal time and effort.
 The types of transformations that are available include:

-Azure Active Directory (AAD) join with automatic mobile device management (MDM) enrollment
+Azure Active Directory (Azure AD) join with automatic mobile device management (MDM) enrollment

-In this scenario, the organization member just needs to provide their work or school user ID and password; the device can then be automatically joined to Azure Active Directory and enrolled in a mobile device management (MDM) solution with no additional user interaction.
+In this scenario, the organization member just needs to provide their work or school user ID and password.
+The device can then be automatically joined to Azure Active Directory and enrolled in a mobile device management (MDM) solution with no other user interaction.
 Once done, the MDM solution can finish configuring the device as needed.
 For more information, see Azure Active Directory integration with MDM.

 Provisioning package configuration

-Using the Windows Imaging and Configuration Designer (ICD), IT administrators can create a self-contained package that contains all of the configuration, settings, and apps that need to be applied to a machine.
-These packages can then be deployed to new PCs through a variety of means, typically by IT professionals.
+When you use the Windows Imaging and Configuration Designer (ICD), IT administrators can create a self-contained package that contains all of the configuration, settings, and apps that need to be applied to a machine.
+These packages can then be deployed to new PCs through various means, typically by IT professionals.
 For more information, see Configure devices without MDM.

-These scenarios can be used to enable “choose your own device” (CYOD) programs where the organization’s users can pick their own PC and not be restricted to a small list of approved or certified models (programs that are difficult to implement using traditional deployment scenarios).
+These scenarios can be used to enable "choose your own device" (CYOD) programs.
+With these programs, organization users can pick their own PC and aren't restricted to a small list of approved or certified models (programs that are difficult to implement using traditional deployment scenarios).

-While the initial Windows 10 release includes a variety of provisioning settings and deployment mechanisms, these will continue to be enhanced and extended based on feedback from organizations.
-As with all Windows features, organizations can submit suggestions for additional features through the Windows Feedback app or through their Microsoft Support contacts.
+While the initial Windows 10 release includes various provisioning settings and deployment mechanisms, provisioning settings and deployment mechanisms will continue to be enhanced and extended based on feedback from organizations.
+As with all Windows features, organizations can submit suggestions for more features through the Windows Feedback app or through their Microsoft Support contacts.

-New versions of Windows have typically been deployed by organizations using an image-based process built on top of tools provided in the Windows Assessment and Deployment Kit, Windows Deployment Services, the Deploy Windows 10 with the Microsoft Deployment Toolkit, and Microsoft Endpoint Configuration Manager.
+New versions of Windows have typically been deployed by organizations using an image-based process built on top of tools provided in the Windows Assessment and Deployment Kit, Windows Deployment Services, the Microsoft Deployment Toolkit, and Microsoft Configuration Manager.

 The traditional deployment scenario can be divided into different sub-scenarios.
-These are explained in detail in the following sections, but the following provides a brief summary:
+These sub-scenarios are explained in detail in the following sections, but the following list provides a brief summary: